 To ensure the safeguarding and proper management of the historic complex of Kairouan, the National Heritage Institute has provided it with a management unit.
 It was also proposed to create a safeguarded sector, a measure which will be followed by the development of a safeguarding and enhancement plan.
 The delimitation of an adequate buffer zone to ensure the protection of the three components of the property inscribed on the World Heritage List is desirable, as well as the strengthening of control measures to control and reduce illegal constructions.
 It is necessary to continue to encourage the use of traditional materials and techniques for the restoration and repair of monuments and houses.

-to the city of Kairouan in pictures
+The city of Kairouan in pictures

-Kairouan in video
+The city of Kairouan in video

 Kairouan is the place where you won’t get bored!
 Between its various mausoleums, its old medina and its mosques, we have enough to fill a week.
 Discover with us the essentials of Kairouan.